Holindauer/clusteringExplorations/README.md

-# fastAffinityPropogation
-Numpy Impl of Fast Affinity Propogation Clustering (FAP)
+# Explorations of Clustering Algorithms

-This notebook contains implementations of exemplar based clustering algorithms.
+This repository contains implementations of a few different clustering algorithms in numpy.
+The point here is mostly just to understand these algorithms, how they work and what differentiations them from each other.
 I am currently working in a research lab doing data sciency things.
-We're considering using an algorithm called Fast Affinity Propogation and, to understand it better, I decided to implement it here from scratch in numpy.
-As well as some other exemplar based clustering algs.
+We're considering using the fast affinity propofation algorithm for our research.
+# Currently Implemented

+- Affinity Propogation
+- Spectral Clustering

+# Intended to Be Implemented

+- Fast Affinity Propogation

 # Citation